Engelberg/instaparse/README.md

 ### Notation

 Instaparse supports most of the common notations for context-free grammars.
 For example, a popular alternative to `*` is to surround the term with curly braces `{}`, and a popular alternative to `?` is to surround the term with square brackets `[]`.
 Rules can be specified with `=`, `:`, `:=`, or `::=`.
 Rules can optionally end with `;`.
 Instaparse is very flexible in terms of how you use whitespace (as in Clojure, `,` is treated as whitespace) and you can liberally use parentheses for grouping.
-Terminal strings can be enclosed in either single quotes or double quotes (however, since you are writing the grammar specification inside of a Clojure double-quoted strings, any uses of double-quotes would have to be escaped, therefore single-quotes are easier to read).
+Terminal strings can be enclosed in either single quotes or double quotes (however, since you are writing the grammar specification inside of a Clojure double-quoted string, any use of double-quotes would have to be escaped, therefore single-quotes are easier to read).
 Newlines are optional; you can put the entire grammar on one line if you desire.
 In fact, all these notations can be mixed up in the same specification if you want.

 So here is an equally valid (but messier) way to write out the exact same grammar, just to illustrate the flexibility that you have: